-Nature of action Sustainable management of eroded agricultural land Sector LULUCF Description GHG CO2 Quantitative targets remediate the eroded arable soils on slopes, increase fertility, sequestrate carbon in soils; minimize fertile soil losses up to the maximum admissible limit of 5 t/ha; stable crop yields on arable lands on slopes; stop the liquid and solid leakage intensity on the slopes and prevent compaction; implement anti-erosion measures on 865 thousand ha of eroded agricultural land; stop degradation (compaction) on eroded soils by restoration.
-Progress indicators the area of eroded agricultural land improved by anti-erosion measures; the area of eroded agricultural land with restored fertility; the amount of CO2 sequestered.
-Methodologies Anti-erosion protection measures for arable land include measures aimed at surface leakage regulation, agricultural techniques retaining water in soil, optimizing soil com- paction degree, crop rotation.
-For lands with 2-5° gradient: 1) hoeing crops - 60%, cereal crops - 20%; legumes - 15%, fodder crops - 5%; 2) cereal crops - 50%, hoeing crops - 50%; 3) hoeing crops - 50%; other - 50%, annual cereal and leguminous cereals planted in strips with a maximum width of 200 m.
+Nature of action Sustainable management of eroded agricultural land Sector LULUCF GHG CO 2 Description Quantitative targets - remediate the eroded arable soils on slopes, increase fertility, sequestrate carbon in soils; - minimize fertile soil losses up to the maximum admissible limit of 5 t/ha; - stable crop yields on arable lands on slopes; - stop the liquid and solid leakage intensity on the slopes and prevent compaction; - implement anti-erosion measures on 865 thousand ha of eroded agricultural land; - stop degradation (compaction) on eroded soils by restoration.
+Progress indicators - the area of eroded agricultural land improved by anti-erosion measures; - the area of eroded agricultural land with restored fertility; - the amount of CO_2 sequestered.
+Methodologies Anti-erosion protection measures for arable land include measures aimed at surface leakage regulation, agricultural techniques retaining water in soil, optimizing soil compaction degree, crop rotation.
+For lands with 2° gradient: 1) hoeing crops - 60%, cereal crops - 20%; legumes - 15%, fodder crops - 5%; 2) cereal crops - 50%, hoeing crops - 50%; 3) hoeing crops - 50%; other - 50%, annual cereal and leguminous cereals planted in strips with a maximum width of 200 m.
 For lands with 2-5° gradient the crops are planted on 100-150 m wide strips, including 50% hoeing crops, 25% - cereal crops, 5% - perennial herbs; 20% - leguminous and fodder crops.
 For lands with 5-8° - 30% hoeing crops, 40% cereal crops, 20% leguminous and fodder crops, 10% perennial herbs.
-The crops are planted in strips up to 100 m wide and 4 to 5 m wide swaths.
+The crops are planted in strips up to 100 m wide and 4 to 5 m wide swatts.
 Slopes with more than 8° gradient should not be included in the arable land category, these slopes are used for multiannual plantations (fruit trees and vines) and pastures.
 On sloping land where it is not possible to permanently sow herbaceous species (herbing), crops are alternated with protective plant strips and grass strips along the length of the curves.
 For land consolidation and protection, earth waves, agricultural terraces, smooth banks or level fencing are built.
-To calculate CO 2 emission reductions two methodologies will be used: - Tire 1 methodology available in the 2006 IPCC Guidelines (Vol. 4 - Chapter 2); - Tire 3 methodology to determine the carbon balance in agricultural soils to estimate greenhouse gas emissions (Banaru, 2000) 167 .
-Assumptions - develop the sloping arable land distribution schemes, taking into account the geomorphological, pedoclimatic and erosion risk factors; - implement "no-till" and "mini-till" soil conservation systems on at least 160 thousand hectares, with incorporation of green manure into the soil according to pre-set periodicity 168 .
+To calculate CO 2 emission reductions two methodologies will be used: - Tier 1 methodology available in the 2006 IPCC Guidelines (Vol. 4 - Chapter 2); - Tier 3 methodology to determine the carbon balance in agricultural soils to estimate greenhouse gas emissions (Banaru, 2000) 167 .
+Assumptions - develop the sloping arable land distribution schemes, taking into account the geomorphological, pedoclimatic and erosion risk factors; - implement "no-till" and "mini-till" soil conservation systems on at least 160 thousand hectares, with incorporation of green manure into the soil according to pre-set periodicity.
+"Soil conservation systems on at least 160 thousand hectares, with incorporation of green manure into the soil according to pre-set periodicity."
 Goals - stop erosion and compaction of eroded soils on 865 thousand ha; - achieve carbon and humus balance in soil by 2030; - increase soil productivity avoiding its degradation by erosion and compaction; - GHG emissions reduction.